jorgef/engineeringladders/Developer.md

 * **Creates**: designs and creates new technologies that are widely used either by internal or external teams
 * **Leads**: leads the technical excellence of the system and creates plans to mitigate outages
-* **Mentors**: mentors other to accelerate their career-growth and encourages them to participate
+* **Mentors**: mentors others to accelerate their career-growth and encourages them to participate
 * **Adjusts**: adjusts the team processes, listening to feedback and guiding the team through the changes
 * **Company**: makes an impact on the whole tech organization